Changes in Registration and Enrollment Status

 Adding, Dropping, and Withdrawing From Courses

-Students who need to drop all of their courses at any time after the semester has started will be considered as completely withdrawn for the semester.
+Students who need to drop all of their courses at any time after the semester has started will be considered completely withdrawn for the semester.
 All courses will appear on the transcript with a grade of W (withdrawal).
-Complete withdrawals that take place after the 10th week of the semester require consent from each instructor.

 Complete Withdrawal During the Semester

 If a student needs to withdraw from all courses due to an emergency, medical situation, disciplinary suspension, or administrative withdrawal, he or she must meet with the registrar to complete the form.
 This meeting should be in person if circumstances allow.
-Policies for withdrawing from courses are outlined above.
-In cases where it would be difficult or impossible for the student to obtain the consent of the instructors, the dean of students will arrange for assistance with completing the process.
+The policy for withdrawing from individual courses is outlined above, but in the case of a complete withdrawal from all classes during the semester, the 10th-week limitation will not be enforced.
 Additional information may be obtained from the Office of the Registrar.

-Semester charges to the student's account are adjusted on the basis of the date the Office of the Registrar receives written notification of withdrawal.
-For details, please refer to the Policy for Adjustment of Charges.
+Semester charges to the student’s account are adjusted on the basis of the date the Office of the Registrar receives written notification of withdrawal.
+For details, please refer to the Policy of Charge Adjustment.

 Leave of Absence